Making Tracks: Notes

 • Avoid façades that look awful as soon as a kart leaves the road.
 Your track should have a beautiful landscape.
 The new version of STK has a render view of 16km if needed.

-About Including Your Track in Main
+About Including Your Track in the Base Game

-The visual quality of SuperTuxKart has steadily improved from version to version.
-We thus have to say that unfortunately we can’t accept everyone’s contributions (but you may put them on the Add-On site).
-Keeping the visual side improving is important to achieve a high-quality game.
-Therefore, in general only contributions from people with decent Blender experience will become part of the main game.
-If you are new to Blender, you are free (and even welcome) to try learning by making tracks; however it must be said right from the beginning that unless you learn very fast or have natural talent, your (first?) tracks will most likely not go in main.
+If you are new to Blender, you are free (and even welcome) to try learning by making tracks; however it must be said right from the beginning that unless you learn very fast or have natural talent, your (first?) tracks will most likely not become part of the standard set.
 Note, however, that there is nothing preventing you from releasing your own add-ons on the forums or Add-On site, to share with others.

-Also be sure to read about Communication.
+Be sure to read about Communication.
 Following the guidelines there will help keep the community a happier and friendlier place.